tgirke/GEN242/content/en/assignments/Projects/project_data.md

 ## GitHub repositories for projects

 Students will work on their course projects within GitHub repositories, one for each student.
-These project repositories are private and have been shared with each student via GitHub Classroom.
+These project repositories are private and have been shared with each student.
-To populate a course project with an initial project workflow, please follow the instructions given.
+To populate a course project with an initial project workflow, please follow the instructions given in the following section.

 ## Generate workflow environment with project data